reshalfahsi/competitive-programming/MasterchefAbdoel/README.md

 ## Hint

-This problem can be solved using Dynamic Programming.
-It is a knapsack multidimensional problem.
+This problem can be solved using [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming).
+It is a multidimensional [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).